-Furthe Questions you s hould ask: Yes r action neede d N/ A Movement Is the internal flooring in a good condition? . around the classroom Are there any changes in floor level or type of flooring that need to be (slips and trips) Are there any changes in floor level or type of flooring that need to be highlighted? , Are gangways between desks kept clear?
+Classroom/Area : Questions you s hould ask: Yes Further action needed N/ A Movement Is the internal flooring in a good condition?
+100 around the classroom (slips and trips) Are there any changes in floor level or type of flooring that need to be highlighted?
+Are gangways between desks kept clear?
 Are trailing electrical leads/cables prevented wherever possible?
 Is lighting bright enough to allow safe access and exit?
-Are procedures in place to deal with spillages, eg water, blood from cuts?
+Are procedures in place to deal with spillages, e.g., water, blood from cuts?
 For stand-alone classrooms: Are access steps or ramps properly maintained?
-187 1 41 114 Are access stairs or ramps provided with handrails?
-Work at height (falls) Do you have an 'elephant-foot' stepstool or stepladder available for use where necessary?
+Are access stairs or ramps provided with handrails?
+Work at height (falls) Do you have an 'elephant-foot' step stool or stepladder available for use where necessary?
 Is a window-opener provided for opening high-level windows?
-Furniture and fixtures Are permanent fixtures in good condition and securely fastened, eg cupboards, display boards, shelving?
+Furniture and fixtures Are permanent fixtures in good condition and securely fastened, e.g., cupboards, display boards, shelving?
 Is furniture in good repair and suitable for the size of the user, whether adult or child?
-Is portable equipment stable, eg a TV set on a suitable trolley?
+Is portable equipment stable, e.g., a TV set on a suitable trolley?
 Where window restrictors are fitted to upper-floor windows, are they in good working order?
 Are hot surfaces of radiators etc protected where necessary to prevent the risk of burns to vulnerable young people?
-Manual handling Have trolleys been provided for moving heavy objects, eg computers?
+Manual handling Have trolleys been provided for moving heavy objects, e.g., computers?
 Computers and similar If you use computers as part of your job, has a workstation assessment been completed? equipment Have pupils been advised about good practice when using computers?
 Electrical equipment and Are fixed electrical switches and plug sockets in good repair? services Are all plugs and cables in good repair?
-Has portable electrical equipment, eg laminators, been visually checked and, where necessary, tested at suitable intervals to ensure that it's safe to use?
+Has portable electrical equipment, e.g., laminators, been visually checked and, where necessary, tested at suitable intervals to ensure that it's safe to use?
 (There may be a sticker to show it has been tested.)

 Has any damaged electrical equipment been taken out of service or replaced?
 Asbestos If the school contains asbestos, have details of the location and its condition in the classroom been provided and explained to you?
 Have you been provided with guidance on securing pieces of work to walls/ceilings that may contain asbestos?
 Fire If there are fire exit doors in the classroom, are they: unobstructed; kept unlocked; and easy to open from the inside?
 Is fire-fighting equipment in place in the classroom?
 Are fire evacuation procedures clearly displayed?
-Are you aware of the evacuation drill, including arrangements for any M/a wlanda a a vulnerable adults or children? \perp Workplace (ventilation and Does the room have natural ventilation? heating) Can a reasonable room temperature be maintained during use of the classroom?
+Are you aware of the evacuation drill, including arrangements for any vulnerable adults or children?
+Workplace (ventilation and Does the room have natural ventilation? heating) Can a reasonable room temperature be maintained during use of the classroom?
 Are measures in place, for example blinds, to protect from glare and heat from the sun?

-This is not an exhaustive list and you should identify any other hazards associated with the daily use of the classroom in the space overleaf, including any further actions needed.
+This is not an exhaustive list, and you should identify any other hazards associated with the daily use of the classroom in the space overleaf, including any further actions needed.
 If necessary, discuss this with your head teacher or employer.

-Additional issues Ye s Further action needed N/ A
+Additional issues i, Yes Further action needed N/A